SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Subclassing
 -----------

-You can subclass any class that is visible in a certain access scope.
+You can subclass any class that is visible in the current access scope.
 A subclass cannot have more visibility than its superclass, however --- for example, you cannot write a public subclass of an internal superclass.

-In addition, you can override any class member (method, property, subscript, or initializer) that is visible in a certain access scope.
+In addition, you can override any class member (method, property, initializer, or subscript) that is visible in a certain access scope.

 An override can make an inherited class member more public than its superclass version.